uozuAho/locust_demo/readme.md

 - median 'work completed' time: 5s

 Note that:
+- RPS is the total completed requests per second for that endpoint/operation, not per user
-- RPS is constrained to the rate that the worker completes jobs
+- in this scenario, RPS is constrained by the rate that the worker completes jobs
-- The time to complete a job = the number of VUs
+- time to complete a job = the number of VUs

 Play with the `WORKER_JOB_COMPLETION_RATE_PER_SECOND` in `docker-compose.yml`
 to see what effect it has on the above metrics.